patricksebastien/thereminacrayon/README.md

 Open stage control is a neat electron app that you can use to create UI (fader, toggle, buttons, etc).
 Using OSC to send and receive it also create a server that you can access with your phone or other computers...
 Using this software instead of the lacking PD UI (no multitouch support only basic ui).
 Start it like this:

 open-stage-control --send 127.0.0.1:8000 --osc-port 9000 --theme light alt-buttons responsive-fonts --load pd.json --fullscreen

+Glitch a bit when using the full setup...

 ## PD TRICKS